 “I was once in a similar situation and it was very stressful.
 Let me help,” is far more comforting instead of the reply, “that’s annoying for you.”
 Empathy reassures the people around you are being seen and heard, which will promote a positive environment.

 No matter where you are on the career ladder, everyone can and should work on these personal qualities.
-Self-development will sometimes open more possibilities and opportunities than what you have to offer technically, so make them apart of your objectives for 2016.
+Self-development will sometimes open more possibilities and opportunities than what you have to offer technically, so make them apart of your objectives.